michaelsprintson/me.nu/README.md

 * Me.nu was made by Timothy Goh, Michael Sprintson, Seung Hun Jang, and Colin King

 # Menu Item Rating Algorithm
-This algorithm is used by our program to rate each dish from the menu input.
+We wrote this algorithm for our program to rate each dish from the menu input.
 It factors in the average rating, a correction factor for other reviewers' perceptions of the dish as positive or negative, as well as the tendency of better items to typically have more reviews overall.
 ![Menu Item Rating Algorithm](https://github.com/michaelsprintson/me.nu/blob/master/hr9%20equation.PNG)